 Walking is a great option for the shortest of journeys – on average, people can walk a mile in about 20 minutes.
 It is good for your mental and physical health, plus it is the cheapest way to get around and there is no need to search for a parking space if you use your feet!

-Cycling is a low-cost, reliable and highly-efficient mode of transport suitable for many journeys.
+Cycling is a low-cost, reliable and highly-efficient mode of transport suitable for journeys that may be too long by foot.
 Most people can travel 5 miles in 30 minutes by bike at a comfortable pace and usually arrive happier than they started.
-You don’t get stuck in traffic jams and you can carry quite a bit on a practically-equipped city bike without breaking a sweat.
-There are also all sorts of cycling options for people who can’t ride typical bikes, such as tricycles, handcycles and recumbent cycles.
+Depending on the route, you don’t get stuck in traffic jams and you can carry quite a bit on a city bike with the right equipment (such as panniers) without breaking a sweat.
+And, if you are unable to ride a standard bike, there are other options such as tricycles, handcycles and recumbent cycles.

 Walking and Cycling

 As mentioned above, walking and cycling are great ways to get around Cambridge for shorter journeys.
 While you may assume that journeys will always be quicker by car, once you take congestion and parking into account it may be quicker to cycle or even walk these shorter journeys.
 This is particularly the case in a city.
 You are also able to take advantage of car-free shortcuts.